 Monthly First Thursday at 7:30pm: SW Florida Astronomical Society Monthly Meeting: Meeting is held in the Planetarium.
 Dedicated to promoting knowledge about and love of astronomy for people of all ages.
 Each month there’s an astronomical program, check www.theeyepiece.org for details.
 Short business meeting follows.
 Free to the public.

-Our Planetarium Shows in Depth: March is “Vernal Equinox” month at the Planetarium!
+Our Planetarium Shows in Depth: April is “Earth Month” at the Planetarium!

-12:00 pm – Family-friendly show: “To Mars!” — After our usual orientation to the local night sky, you’ll experience a speculative Mars research colony and also experience NASA’s plans for humanity’s next great step: the Jouney to Mars.
+12:00 pm – Family-friendly show: “Planet: Earth” — After our usual orientation to the local night sky, you’ll experience a view of Earth that shows the beauty as well as the delicate balance of our planet’s ecosystems.

 *“Potluck” can be anything in our inventory, chosen to match the needs/wishes of the audience.
 That means if you come back several times during the month, you may see several different shows in this time slot, depending on the audience each day.
 A little spontaneity is not such a bad thing!

 Did we mention ours is one of the few planetaria that are “guarded” by large live alligators?
 Here are Al and Allie, who are mates.
 They are our nearest neighbors.
 Al is almost 4m long (about 12 feet).
 Also pictured is one of our excellent volunteers, who runs the solar observing sessions on Fridays at noon.
 This was taken in January 2015.
 Al and Allie will sometimes bellow… Al’s bellow is deeper and involves water dancing on his back due to the vibrations.